University of Technology Sydney

 Upon successful completion of this subject students should be able to:

-3. develop a pricing framework based on a prudent analysis and evaluation process
+3. Develop a pricing strategy based on a prudent analysis and evaluation process

-4. reflect on group work and class activities on learning about pricing considerations
+4. Critically reflect on group work and class activities to improve pricing decisions in managerial contexts

 Contribution to the development of graduate attributes